Updated on November 9 at 10:58 am.

-The U.S. foreign-policy establishment is having a collective meltdown at the prospect of a Donald Trump presidency.
-Experts on the left and right are projecting all manner of calamity abroad should he win the Republican nomination and go on to beat likely Democratic nominee Hillary Clinton in November.
-Meanwhile, foreign diplomats from Mexico to South Korea are reportedly “expressing alarm” at the prospect of a Trump presidency.
-But not everyone is gearing up for World War Trump, and this is as true abroad as it is in the U.S. For reasons from the pragmatic to the deeply cynical, it’s likely that many leaders would work with Trump as president, or perhaps even welcome him.
+The U.S. foreign-policy establishment had a collective meltdown at the prospect of a Donald Trump presidency.
+Experts on the left and right projected all manner of calamity abroad should he beat Hillary Clinton in November.
+Foreign diplomats from Mexico to South Korea reportedly expressed “alarm” at the prospect of a Trump presidency.
+But now that he has won, not everyone is gearing up for World War Trump.
+For reasons from the pragmatic to the deeply cynical, it’s likely that many leaders will work with Trump as president, or perhaps even welcome him.
 Here are five world leaders who could benefit from a Trump presidency.

 Indian Prime Minister Narendra Modi